Tomathon/Northcoders-News-Front-End/README.md

 ### About

 A single page web app for Northcoders News, a Reddit-style social news, web content rating and discussion website built using REACT 16.2.0 and Node 8.4.0.
-This app has been deployed [here](https://immense-reef-13817.herokuapp.com).

 The API for the data is also available on Github [here](https://github.com/Tomathon/BE-FT-northcoders-news)